 Apart from the above permanent exhibitions, a number of special exhibitions are held from time to time.
 Some parts of the museum can be closed at particular times for renovation, and some parts can prove to be inaccessible to the physically handicapped and the disabled.
 However, visitors can apply for personal help prior to their visit.

 Research in Deutsches Museum

-Apart form having excellent archives and exhibitions, Deutsches Museum funds a large number of research activities and scientific projects.
-This speaks highly of the museum's lasting commitment to the study of science and technology, and the development in its various fields.
-One of the major thrust areas of funded research work supported by the museum includes studies into how modern culture is shaped by science and technology.
+Apart from having excellent archives and exhibitions, Deutsches Museum funds a large number of research activities and scientific projects.
+This speaks highly of the museum’s lasting commitment to the study of science and technology and the development in its various fields.
+One of the major thrust areas of funded research work supported by the museum includes studies on how modern culture is shaped by science and technology.
 It also has ties with three reputed universities, and also organized teaching and lecturing assignments.
-It also funds a large number of science related publications, including academic papers, various aspects of scientific history and social studies related to science and technology.
+It also funds a large number of science-related publications, including academic papers, various aspects of scientific history and social studies related to science and technology.